Story Arcs: Definitions and Examples of the 6 Shapes of Stories

 Above all, keep it simple.
 You can always write another book, but a book that’s trying to do too much can easily become unworkable.

+Genres have different conventions as well.
+Fantasy stories and romance stories often follow the Cinderella arc.
+Science fiction stories often use the double man in a hole arc.
+Literary novels often use the oedipus arc.

+Study your genre and form to know which arcs are most common.
+If you find that they're commonly using one specific arc, it doesn't mean you're forced to use it too.
+But it should inform how you approach your arc choices, if you decide to use a different one.

-4. Write to the crisis.
+5. Write toward the dilemma.

 When you’re writing a first draft, you don’t need to know everything that’s going to happen.

-If you’re a pantser rather than a planner, you might not know anything that happens.
+If you’re a pantser rather than a plotter, you might not know anything that happens.

-But the best thing you can do is to write toward the crisis.
+But the best thing you can do is to write toward the dilemma.

-The crisis is the primary turning point in a story.
+The dilemma is the primary turning point in a story.
 It is the moment when a character is presented with a difficult choice that will determine his or her fate.

 This moment is usually found at the very bottom of a dip in a story arc or the very top of a peak.
 It will be followed almost immediately by the climax.

-If you can find that crisis, you will have found your story.
+If you can find that dilemma, you will have found your story.

-Everything in a story builds to the crisis.
+Everything in a story builds to the dilemma.

-For more on how to discover the crisis in your story, read my full guide to a literary crisis here.
+For more on how to discover the dilemma in your story, read my full guide to a literary crisis here.

-5. In your second draft, find the arc and enhance it.
+6. In your second draft, find each arc and enhance them.

-While you don’t need to know the shape of your story arc in your first draft, after you finish your first draft and before you start your second draft, find your arc.
+While you don’t need to know the shape of your main story arc or sub-arcs in your first draft, after you finish your first draft and before you start your second draft, find your arc.

 What is its shape?
 How does it rise and fall?
 Does it fall enough?
 Does it rise enough?
 Is there enough movement?